cloudoperators/greenhouse/charts/authz/README.md

 ## Gardener Usage

-Use [shoot-dns-service](https://gardener.cloud/docs/extensions/others/gardener-extension-shoot-dns-service/) and [reversed VPN tunnel](https://gardener.cloud/contribute/gardener/reversed-vpn-tunnel/) to make the webhook reachable from the seed.
+Use [shoot-dns-service](https://gardener.cloud/docs/extensions/others/gardener-extension-shoot-dns-service/) and [HA VPN tunnel](https://gardener.cloud/contribute/gardener/reversed-vpn-tunnel/) to make the webhook reachable from the seed.

 ### How it works